 Silicone caulk is a sticky gel looking substance.
 It effectively works in sealing both doors and windows.
-Silicone caulk works with almost all types of materials like plastic, glass, metal, wood, and others.
+This product works with almost all types of materials like plastic, glass, metal, wood, and others.

 Its stickiness makes it really hard to remove, so we’ll be giving you some simple methods on how to remove the silicone caulk from fiberglass shower stall.

 You can remove silicone caulk from your acrylic bathtub or your fiberglass shower stall with the use of a hairdryer.
 Set your hairdryer to a high-temperature setting at preferably 212 °F, then heat at 8 – 10 inches above the surface for 30 – 40 seconds.

 After that, use a razor blade to scrape it out.
 Always ensure that you remove the hairdryer before it stays too long so that it does not melt the silicone caulk as well as the fiberglass shower stall.
 Remove all silicone caulk before applying new ones, so that they do not impede the process.